capensis/canopsis/doc/sakura/glossary.rst

 Set of UI Adapters/Components/Editors/Widgets.

-See :ref:`dev-frontend-architecture` for more informations.
+For more informations, see:

+ * :ref:`dev-frontend-architecture`

 UI Adapter
 ----------